HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 - Create training data with the correct label after pressing one of the training buttons.
 - Repeat this a number of times, until the model has been trained with enough examples for each pose.
 - When you press the *run* button, start a function that samples the webcam every few seconds, using `setInterval`.
-- Test that data against the network, and take an action when the data matches the training data.
+- Test that data against the network.
-- Create a fun response to the webcam.
+- Create a fun response.
 You can show an image, play a sound, or use [web speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to respond to the webcam.
 For example, when the computer recognises you, it could speak a greeting.
 - Is there a way to keep r,g,b color information in one number?
 This would greatly improve the precision.